New Blog

 Barack Obama and every Democrat directly preceding him.

-Not long after that, the subject of Fox News came up and they just as vehemently
+Not long after, the subject of Fox News came up and they just as vehemently

 denounced the station in favor of CNN and MSNBC!
 The incongruity lies in that they